 Beyond the scientific study of collective knowledge phenomena in digital media, GraphBrain could enable the creation of systems of knowledge exploration that are less centralized, less dependent of private actors and more transparent to the users.

 Synthetic is a scientific experimentation tool aimed at studying the genesis and dynamics of complex networks using multi-agent simulations and evolutionary computation.
 Following a standard view in Complexity Science, networks are seen as the emergent outcome of the local, low-level interactions of autonomous agents.
 The idea of using a multi-agent simulation to model a complex network is not new, but it presents challenges to the human modeler.
 As simplifying assumptions are removed, or the target network becomes more complex, the discovery of the corresponding low-level mechanism becomes harder.
 Synthetic aims at aiding and, to a degree, automating this discovery process with evolutionary search.

-I was born in Coimbra, Portugal in 1976 and took both my BSc and PhD degrees in Computer Science at the University of Coimbra.
+I have been fascinated by computers from a young age and taught myself to program while in basic school.
+I have a PhD in Computer Science from the University of Coimbra, with a specialization in Artificial Intelligence.
+Before, I worked as a software engineer.
 I developed a software module as part of a larger project for NASA.
 Later I worked for a mobile search startup company in Cambridge, UK.
 During my PhD work, I developed a new type of agent controller, called the gridbrain, that allows for embedded evolution in the context of multi-agent simulations.
-Shortly after finishing my PhD, I moved to Paris, where I have been holding positions as a Postdoctoral Researcher.
-One of the focuses of my current work discovery of the low level mechanisms that underlie the genesis and topology of Complex Networks.
+Shortly after finishing my PhD, I moved to Paris, to work as a researcher for the CNRS.
+There I have been working in an inter-disciplinary environment, exploring ideas like artificial social scientists, digital humanities and knowledge hypergraphs.